maxdarque/prisma-docker/README.md

 does not match with the actual cluster secret of that cluster.
 This means the key pair got out of sync.
 ```

+Looks like a configuration issue and how private + public keys are parsed.

+I had to hardcode `CLUSTER_PUBLIC_KEY` and `SCHEMA_MANAGER_SECRET` into docker-compose.yml for Prisma.
+I also had to hardcode secret in prisma.yml on my graphql-server

 ## Setting up your AWS MySQL RDS database

 Use the following [tutorial](https://gist.github.com/marktani/8631cb9c63d0973bcdd8bff19d6162c2) to setup a MySQL database on AWS RDS's free tier